 Once you have chosen a company to work with, the best strategy is to plan as far in advance as possible and to be flexible about dates.
 In your listing and in your offer letter that's emailed to a potential exchange partner, describe your home and family, your neighborhood, transportation, community facilities and attractions -- anything you can think of to make a swap desirable.
 You can also usually upload photos of your home to include with your listing.
-If you're turned down by a prospective exchange partner, ask to be kept in mind next year, if this year won't do.
+If you're turned down by a prospective exchange partner, ask to be kept in mind next year.

-The more messages you send, the better your chances of avoiding disappointment.
+The more exchange partners you reach out to, the better your chances of avoiding disappointment.
 But be realistic in your expectations, based on a factual analysis of what you have to offer.
 Be precise about what you are offering and what you expect: use of the family car, household help, availability of baby sitters, approval to bring a dog, swimming pool privileges, shopping within a short walk, whatever.

 Will Your Home Be in Good Hands?

 The odds are favorable, particularly if you're doing a direct swap, because you will be expected to care properly for the home of your trading partner while he or she is staying in yours.
 Frequent correspondence and/or phone chats between partners before the swap occurs will enhance friendship and trust.
 If possible, meet in one home or the other to begin the exchange.
 And be sure that both of you are adequately insured (this includes car insurance if your vehicle will be involved in the swap).

 Problems with home exchanges are actually quite rare.
 The most common issues arise from varying standards of cleanliness.
 If you have more serious problems with your exchange, you should report them to your home exchange organization, but keep in mind that most of these organizations do not accept responsibility for damages associated with any exchange.
 At most, your trading partner's membership may be revoked.